hapax/hapax.github.io/assets/boring.md

 But we can extend it to an *arbitrary* set using a generalisation of natural numbers called [ordinals](https://en.wikipedia.org/wiki/Ordinal_number).
-We loosely sketch how this is done in the appendix.
+We loosely sketch how this is done in Appendix B.

 #### Conclusion